 There are 17 community energy groups across Derbyshire.
 We can be proud that this number is amongst the highest of any county in the UK.
-These groups
+These groups offer the potential to generate significant levels of

 What more can the Council do to engage and support these groups in delivering shared net zero ambition, increased energy security and reduced energy costs?"